TecOrb-Developers/Shopper/README.md

 * The store does not currently implement any payment integration.
 It will ask for card details during checkout but these will not be checked (or submitted).

-* The design remains copyright Niftyware Limited.
+* The design remains copyright aTech Media Limited.
 Please do not use the design wholesale for any sites you may be developing.

 * Once up and running, you can access the Shoppe interface at `/shoppe` and use